 Naysayers argue that the efficacy of these treatments is unsubstantiated, and discourage it as a weight-loss strategy, though a recent Cancer Treatment

-Centers of America study showed noteworthy benefits from vitamin C delivered via IV.
-Celebrities — particularly touring rock stars like Rihanna and Madonna, reportedly — have long ducked into private medical offices for IV fluids, B12 and glutathione shots, fed directly into the bloodstream, bypassing pesky digestion to rehydrate, dispel toxins and balance the skin.
-Now, a smattering of IV “bars” and “cafes” are looking to render this once alternative medical treatment as de rigueur as a manicure.
+Centers of America study showed noteworthy benefits from vitamin C delivered via Infusion.
+Celebrities — particularly touring rock stars like Rihanna and Madonna, reportedly — have long ducked into private medical offices for Infusion fluids, B12 and glutathione shots, fed directly into the bloodstream, bypassing pesky digestion to rehydrate, dispel toxins and balance the skin.
+Now, a smattering of Infusion “bars” and “cafes” are looking to render this once alternative medical treatment as de rigueur as a manicure.

 Reviv’s mostly walk-in clients undergo brief medical screenings before settling in for their 20- to 60-minute drips (from $99), which may help remedy everything from sunburns to the flu.
 “We apply numbing spray and insert a small needle, then you decide where to chill,” describes its co-founder and E.R. doctor, Johnny Parvani.
 Clients pass the time in massage chairs, private rooms, at the oxygen bar or in front of flat-screen TVs — all while enjoying amenities like signature energy drinks (made by Reviv with 8,000 percent of daily B-12 requirements, as well as amino acids, enzymes and caffeine) and Internet surfing on complimentary iPads.